with-other-threads-disabled disables all the other threads (that is, the

 mp:process objects), executes body and then enables the other threads.
 Thus it guarantees "single-thread execution" for the forms in body.

 The point at which each of the other threads is stopped is not well-defined.
-It is always a GC safe point, but it can be inside manipulating some data structure or inside a lock.
+It is always a GC safe point, but it can be inside manipulating some data structure or while holding a lock.
 As a result, if the code in body accesses a data structure or tries to lock a lock, it may see an inconsistent structure or get an error about calling process-wait when scheduling not is allowed.

 As a result,